 TIKOSYN (dofetilide) by Pfizer is clinical pharmacology mechanism of action dofetilide shows vaughan williams class iii antiarrhythmic activity.
 First approved in 1999.

-TIKOSYN (dofetilide) is a Class III antiarrhythmic agent that blocks the rapid component of the delayed rectifier potassium current (IKr) to prolong cardiac action potential duration and refractory period.
-It is indicated for conversion and maintenance of atrial fibrillation and atrial flutter, with no negative inotropic effects.
-The drug works through predictable, concentration-dependent prolongation of repolarization in atrial and ventricular tissue.
+TIKOSYN (dofetilide) is an oral Class III antiarrhythmic agent that selectively blocks the rapid component of the delayed rectifier potassium current (IKr) to prolong cardiac action potential duration and refractory period.
+It is indicated for the conversion of atrial fibrillation and flutter to normal sinus rhythm and maintenance of normal rhythm in patients with these conditions.
+The drug works through pure potassium channel blockade without effects on sodium channels or adrenergic receptors.

 CLINICAL PHARMACOLOGY Mechanism of Action Dofetilide shows Vaughan Williams Class III antiarrhythmic activity.
 The mechanism of action is blockade of the cardiac ion channel carrying the rapid component of the delayed rectifier potassium current, I Kr .
 At concentrations covering several orders of…